-The halo term in Eq. \eqref{3.34} increases the shadow because in that parametrization it partly acts by increasing the total mass seen at infinity.
-This is not inconsistent with Eq. \eqref{3.29}.
-The two formulas answer different physical questions.
-Equation \eqref{3.34} compares the NED--Hernquist geometry with a Schwarzschild spacetime of the same bare black-hole mass $M$, whereas Eq. \eqref{3.29} compares it with a Schwarzschild spacetime of the same asymptotic mass $\mathcal{M}=M+\alpha$.
-Since the large-$r$ expansion in Eq. \eqref{3.1} shows that the far-field geometry is controlled by $\mathcal{M}$, we regard Eq. \eqref{3.29} as the more appropriate characterization of the observable shadow for a distant observer.
+The halo term in Eq.~\eqref{3.34} adds to the shadow because in that parametrization it acts partly by increasing the total mass seen at infinity.
+The two formulas address different physical questions: Eq.~\eqref{3.34} compares the NED-Hernquist geometry to a Schwarzschild spacetime of the same bare black-hole mass $M$, while Eq.~\eqref{3.29} compares it to a Schwarzschild spacetime of the same asymptotic mass $\mathcal{M}=M+\alpha$.
+Since the large-$r$ expansion in Eq.~\eqref{3.1} shows that the far-field geometry is controlled by $\mathcal{M}$, we regard Eq.~\eqref{3.29} as the more appropriate description of the observable shadow for a distant observer.

-The shadow of the NED--Hernquist black hole is controlled by two distinct mechanisms.
-The magnetic NED term modifies the compact near-hole structure and suppresses the shadow through the dimensionless ratio $g^2/[\mathcal{M}(3\mathcal{M}+g)]$.
-The Hernquist environment modifies the mass distribution on larger scales and contributes through the combination $\alpha\beta(6\mathcal{M}+\beta)/[\mathcal{M}(3\mathcal{M}+\beta)^2]$.
-When the comparison is performed at fixed asymptotic mass, both effects shrink the shadow at first order.
-This result is entirely consistent with the physical content of the previous section: the halo alters the $1/r$ sector of the lapse, while the NED correction remains more localized and enters first through shorter-range terms.
-The perturbative expansion is reliable as long as the dimensionless combination multiplying $\delta$ in Eq. \eqref{3.29} is much smaller than unity, which is precisely the regime in which the exact NED--Hernquist geometry remains close to its asymptotically equivalent Schwarzschild background near the unstable circular orbit.
+Two mechanisms govern the shadow of the NED-Hernquist black hole.
+The magnetic NED term modifies the compact near-hole structure and suppresses the shadow via the dimensionless ratio $g^2/[\mathcal{M}(3\mathcal{M}+g)]$.
+The Hernquist environment alters the mass distribution at larger scales and contributes through the combination $\alpha\beta(6\mathcal{M}+\beta)/[\mathcal{M}(3\mathcal{M}+\beta)^2]$.
+At fixed asymptotic mass both effects reduce the shadow at first order, reflecting the fact that the halo shifts the $1/r$ sector of the lapse while the NED correction remains localized in the shorter-range terms.
+The perturbative expansion is reliable as long as the dimensionless combination multiplying $\delta$ in Eq.~\eqref{3.29} is much smaller than unity, which is precisely the regime in which the exact NED-Hernquist geometry remains close to its asymptotically equivalent Schwarzschild background near the unstable circular orbit.

-Figure~\ref{fig1} displays the first-order fractional photon-shadow shift relative to a Schwarzschild black hole with the same asymptotic mass $\mathcal{M}$.
-All curves are negative, confirming that the residual NED and Hernquist corrections reduce the shadow once the ADM mass is held fixed.
-Increasing $g/\mathcal{M}$ produces a monotonic decrease, reflecting the growing importance of the compact magnetic sector.
-Varying $\beta/\mathcal{M}$ changes the offset of the curves through the concentration-dependent halo term.
-The figure therefore separates the near-hole magnetic effect from the extended environmental contribution in a normalization directly tied to the mass measured at infinity.
+Figure~\ref{fig1} shows the first-order fractional photon-shadow shift relative to a Schwarzschild black hole of the same asymptotic mass $\mathcal{M}$.
+All curves are negative, confirming that both residual corrections reduce the shadow at fixed ADM mass.
+Increasing $g/\mathcal{M}$ produces a monotonic decrease driven by the compact magnetic sector, while varying $\beta/\mathcal{M}$ shifts the offset through the concentration-dependent halo term.